strapi/rfcs/rfcs/xxxx-plugins-custom-components.md

 # Detailed design

-> :question: I want to discuss about the feature described in the example before going deeper in the implementation details
+> :question: I want to [discuss here](https://github.com/strapi/rfcs/pull/24) about this feature before going deeper in the implementation

 # Tradeoffs